liakosvasileios/bombadblocker/README.md

 - **Caching:** Resolved IP addresses are cached to speed up responses to repeated queries.
 Cache entries are valid for a configurable time-to-live (TTL).
 - **Multithreading:** DNS requests are handled in separate threads, allowing the server to process multiple queries concurrently.
 - **Configurable Settings:** Includes a `config.json` file where you can specify various settings like cache TTL, the number of workers, and DoH servers.
+- **Anti-Phising:** Using fuzzing in order to use heuristics to find URLS that are similar to trusted domains.
+- **Rate Limiting:** The server implements rate limiting to prevent abuse, allowing a configurable number of requests per client IP address.

 ## Installation and Setup